 If a demonstration is run in the step-by-step mode, then the wait command simply halts the demonstration.
-The next command is executed only after the Enter key is pressed.
+The next command is executed after the button Next or the Enter key is pressed.

 The HTML files and image files should be placed in the same directory as the demo file, because then only the file name has to be given as command argument.
 If a file is located in a different directory, the full path (either absolute or relative to the location of the demo file) has to be included, for instance